 Types of Materials for Raised Beds

-The first set of options were the primary materials.
-The decision would come down to price and planned aesthetics.
+The first set of considerations are the primary materials.
+My decision came down to the overall price and planned aesthetics.
 Any of these materials would allow for organic gardening.

 - Corrugated metal